 19. Keeling MJ, Pellis L, House TA, Cooper AJ “Approximations to SIS-infection dynamics on simple networks” (in preparation)

-18. Kinyanjui TM, Pellis L, House TA, “Information Content of Household-Stratified Epidemics” (submitted).
+18. Kinyanjui TM, Pellis L, House TA, “Information Content of Household-Stratified Epidemics” (submitted to Epidemics).

-16. Lythgoe K, Blanquart F, Pellis L, Fraser C, “The shifting-mosaic of HIV within-host ecological dynamics” (submitted).
+17. Lythgoe K, Blanquart F, Pellis L, Fraser C, “The shifting-mosaic of HIV within-host ecological dynamics” (submitted to PLoS Biology).

 15. Pellis L, House T, Keeling MJ (2015).
 Exact and approximate moment closures for non-Markovian network epidemics, Journal of Theoretical Biology 382: 160-177.
 (ArXiv version)

 14. Pellis L, Spencer S, House T (2015).
 Real-time growth rate for stochastic SIR static network models in the absence of clustering, Mathematical Biosciences 265: 65-81.
 (ArXiv version)

 13. Ball FG, Britton T, House T, Isham V, Mollison D, Pellis L, Scalia-Tomba G (2015).
 Seven challenges for metapopulation models of epidemics, Epidemics 10: 63-67.